-The Liberty Hospital Cardiac Rehabilitation Program is not "just an exercise program," but a complete and customized outpatient health and wellness management program.
-Cardiac Rehab establishes an individualized plan to help you:
+Our Cardiac Rehabilitation Program is not "just exercise classes" – it is a complete, customized inpatient and/or outpatient health and wellness management program.
+Cardiac rehab establishes a personalized plan to help you:

-- regain strength prevent your condition from worsening
+- Regain strength and prevent your condition from worsening

 The medically supervised rehabilitation program encourages you to rebuild your life around overall health and wellness.
 It's about possibilities, not limitations.
 As you get stronger and learn how to manage your condition, you'll likely return to a normal routine, along with your new diet and exercise habits.

 Patients are introduced to the cardiac rehabilitation program during the hospital stay.
 Some patients will have supervised exercise (walking in the hallways) with the physical therapy staff to begin recovery.
-The patient will be introduced to the cardiac rehab program and have education provided on the risk factors for coronary artery disease, a heart healthy diet, and how to start a low level activity/exercise program.
-An inter-disciplinary team consisting of a cardiologist, cardiac rehab nurses and staff, physical and occupation therapists, respiratory therapists, nutritionists and social workers, will visit patients prior to discharge.
+The patient will be introduced to the cardiac rehab program and receive education on the risk factors for coronary artery disease, a heart healthy diet, and how to start a low-level activity/exercise program.
+An inter-disciplinary team, consisting of a cardiologist, cardiac rehab nurses and staff, physical and occupation therapists, respiratory therapists, nutritionists and social workers, will visit patients prior to discharge.

-Cardiac Rehab may continue with the individualized moderate level exercise program in the Cardiac Rehab gym.
-The participant has the option to join this program after successfully completing an Acute Outpatient Cardiac Rehab.
+Cardiac rehab may continue with an individualized moderate level exercise program in the cardiac rehab gym.
+The participant has the option to join this program after successfully completing acute outpatient cardiac rehab.
 The maintenance program requires a physician's order to enroll into the program.
-Maintenance programs are not covered by insurance and is paid for by the patient.
+Maintenance programs are not covered by insurance and are paid for by the patient.